semrush/intergalactic/website/docs/components/widget-empty/widget-empty-code.md

 fileSource: widget-empty
 ---

-@## No Data example
+@## NoData example

-The template already has the title.
-You should only transfer the data type and description.
+The template already includes the title.
+You only need to provide the data type and description.

-> The locale may be either transferred to the component itself, or wrap your application in `I18nProvider` from the `@react-semocre/utils` package, as in the example below.
+> The locale can be passed directly to the component or wrap your application in `I18nProvider` from the `@react-semocre/utils` package, as shown in the example below.

 @example no-data

-@## Nothing Found example
+@## NothingFound example

 @example nothing-found

 @## Error example

-The template already has the title and the image.
-You should only transfer the description and additional elements if necessary.
+The template already includes the `title` and the `icon`.
+You only need to provide the `description` and additional elements if necessary.

 @example error

 @## Custom examples

-You can create custom messages.
-For example, "[Set up your tool](/components/widget-empty/#set_up_your_tool)" message.
+You can create custom messages, such as the "[Set up your tool](/components/widget-empty/#set_up_your_product)" message.

-To get the link to the image use the function `getIconPath` from the package.
+To get the link to the [illustration](/style/illustration/), use the function `getIconPath` from the package.

 @example setup

-There you can find other examples of a custom message you can create with WidgetEmpty component.
+You can find other examples of custom messages you can create with the WidgetEmpty component.

 @example custom